vuejs/vuefire/packages/documentation/docs/api/vuefire.md

 ```

 `$rtdbBind` returns a Promise that is resolved once the data has been retrieved and synced into the state.

+#### `options`

+Object that can contain the following properties:

+- `reset`: Allows to define the behavior when a reference is unbound.
+Defaults to `true`, which resets the property in the vue instance to `null` for properties bound as objects and to an empty array `[]` for properties bound as arrays.
+It can also be set to a function returning a value to customize the value set.
+Setting it to `false` will keep the data as-is when unbounding.

 ## \$rtdbUnbind